Vintra/FulcrumAI-Genetec/README.md

 Copy it on a USB drive and connect to the client machine.
 Install it under `Trusted Root Certification Authorities` location.

+### IMPORTANT note: default browser

+If you plan to use FulcrumAI to push alarms to Genetec, you must ensure Google Chrome is not the default browser of the OS due to known conflicts - any other browser will work.

 # Getting Started